 - Endoscopy – Examination of the nose and mouth using a fine tube a biopsy may be taken and evaluated for the presence of cancer cells, foreign object or infection.

 - Baseline tests which include biochemical profile, complete blood count, and urinalysis to determine the overall health of your cat and look for signs of infection or inflammation.

 - There are no medications to kill the viruses responsible for cat flu.
-Cats with an upper respiratory infection can easily lose their appetite and stop drinking which can lead to dehydration, a cat who is not eating won’t have the resources to fight the infection.
+Cats with an upper respiratory infection can quickly lose their appetite and stop drinking which can lead to dehydration, a cat who is not eating won’t have the resources to fight the infection.
 Fluids, nutrition, removal of nasal and eye discharge and increasing humidity should be provided to support your cat.

 - Surgery to remove nasal polyps.